Bridge Junior School Governing Body:

 Progress of pupils at Bridge is significantly high and I am privileged to become (as of November 2020) part of the governing body of such a driven school.
 I will be an active member of the governing body with particular interests in: teaching & learning (curriculum), health & safety and staffing.

-Our next Full Governing Body meeting will be held in February 2021.
+Our next Full Governing Body meeting will be held in the Summer Term, 2021.